Techbams/IstacartBasketProject/README.md

 # IstacartBasketProject
-This is a python project that basically used Pandas, Numpy, etc module
+This is a python project that basically used the following moduoes in python
+- Pandas
+- Numpy
+- Matplotlib
+- Seaborn
+- Scipy etc